Millions Could Be Owed Car Finance Compensation Following Court Ruling

-• Millions of car owners who used finance deals in the past 18 years may be eligible for compensation due to undisclosed commissions paid to dealers, as ruled by the Supreme Court.
+Car owners who used finance to purchase their vehicles in the past 18 years may be eligible for compensation due to undisclosed commissions paid to dealers.

 Millions of car owners who utilized finance to purchase vehicles in the past 18 years may be entitled to compensation following a recent Supreme Court ruling.
 The court decision centered on hidden commissions that lenders paid to dealers, which could have resulted in the mis-selling of finance to consumers.